PostHog/posthog.com/contents/blog/posthog-vs-heap.md

 </table>
 </div>

 - **Recording retention:** Heap keeps all recordings for 90 days, but retains any **viewed recordings** for 10 years.
 PostHog retains all recordings for three weeks, but retains recordings saved to a playlist forever.
-PostHog also allows you to download recordings to your computer as a `.json` file for safe keeping.
+PostHog also allows you to download recordings as a `.json` file for safe keeping.

 <ArrayCTA />